-While lithium-ion batteries are currently a hot topic in the battery space, lead-acid batteries are still in high demand.
+While the lithium-ion battery is currently a hot topic in the battery space, the lead-acid battery is still in high demand.
 In fact, according to a report, the global lead-acid battery market is expected to reach US$84.46 billion by 2025.

 As lead-acid battery use rises, recycled lead is expected to account for a larger portion of global lead supply.
-Lead is one of the world’s most recycled metals, and recent International Lead and Zinc Study Group figures show that production of refined lead metal from recycled raw material accounted for 58.1 percent of global output in 2016 compared to 57.8 percent in 2015.
+Lead is one of the world’s most recycled metals, and in February 2018, the International Lead and Zinc Study Group issued a press release claiming that production of refined lead metal from recycled raw material accounted for 59.8 percent of global output in 2017.

 Lead is recycled at such a high rate in large part because it’s “straightforward and cost-effective” to recycle lead-acid batteries.
-Indeed, a 2016 Alt Energy Stocks article notes that 97 percent of all lead-acid batteries in the US and Europe are recycled.
+Indeed, Battery University notes that 97 percent of all lead-acid batteries in the US are recycled.

 The recycling process involves breaking exhausted batteries into pieces and immersing them in water; after that, the lead in the batteries sinks to the bottom and the plastic rises to the top.
 The lead is then melted and poured into ingot molds.
-Impurities are removed, and the lead is sent to manufacturing plants to be incorporated into new batteries.
-Battery acid can also be converted into water and treated, or can be turned into sodium sulfate, which is used in laundry detergent, as well as in glass and textile manufacturing.
+Impurities are removed, and the lead is sent to manufacturing plants for use in new batteries.
+Battery acid can also be converted into water and treated, or can be turned into sodium sulfate, which is used in laundry detergent, and in glass and textile manufacturing.

-One way for investors to tap into rising demand is to invest in stocks that both make and recycle lead-acid batteries.
+One way for investors to tap into rising demand is to invest in companies that both make and recycle lead-acid batteries.
 Here’s a look at four major publicly traded players in the market.

 1. Johnson Controls International (NYSE:JCI)

 Through its Power Solutions division, Johnson Controls International is the world’s leading supplier of lead-acid batteries.
 The company’s other divisions are Building Efficiency, which makes heating, cooling, refrigeration and security systems, and Automotive Experience, which makes components and electronics for car interiors.